 Princeton University is the best choice for students considering a Fine & Studio Arts degree.
-After getting their bachelor's degree, Fine Art students typically earn around $48,460 at the beginning of their careers.
+Graduates from the Fine & Studio Arts degree program at Princeton University make 44.8% more than the average college grad in this field.
 The area of Princeton, New Jersey, is decent for individuals who favor a less busy, suburban spot.

 It is hard to find a better school than Rutgers University - New Brunswick if you want to pursue Fine & Studio Arts as a major.
 Fine art students from Rutgers University - New Brunswick get a earnings boost of around 16.2% above the typical income of fine & studio arts graduates.
 Looking for a big school?
 This school has more than 20,000 students on campus.